itsjunsheng/tohjunsheng/README.md

 Hello!
 I'm **Jun Sheng**

-This repository contains the source code for my **portfolio webpage**, where I showcase my education, CCAs, work experiences and personal projects.
+This repository contains the source code for my **portfolio website**, where I showcase my education, CCAs, work experiences and personal projects.
 I enjoy exploring new technologies and turning innovative ideas into real-world applications.
 Feel free to reach out for collaboration or opportunities and I'd be happy to connect! 😊

 ### 🌐 Live Website
 - https://tohjunsheng.vercel.app/